You know exactly how to make your business 10x better.

 The tab you've had open for three months?
 Closed, because the thing is done.
 The launch you've been refining past the point of reason?
 Out in the world, generating what it was always supposed to generate.
 The decision you've been circling for six weeks?
 Made.
 Cleanly.
 First time.
 Not next week.
 Not when it's ready.
 Done.

 Your clients already know this version of you.
 They get it every session.
-The one who executes without hesitation, delivers without the loop, moves without the second-guessing.
+The one who executes without hesitation, moves without the second-guessing.
 That's not a different person.
 That's you, doing for yourself what you've always done for them.
 You've been doing it for everyone else for years.
 You already know how.

 The only thing that was different was the block.

 That's what this work produces.
-Not a feeling.
-Not a breakthrough moment you have to sustain.
+Not a feeling you have to maintain.
 Resolution.
-The block is identified, removed, and replaced with nothing, because nothing is what was supposed to be there.
+The block gets found, then removed, and nothing replaces it, because nothing is what was supposed to be there.

 When the Block Clears